scarioscia/scarioscia.github.io/_posts/2024-01-07-command-line-SLiM.md

 Earlier this week I wrote a [post](https://scarioscia.github.io/2024-01-05/writing-SLiM-output) about outputting the results of various SLiM simulations to files.
 In that example, you would need to change the parameters for each simulation within your `.slim` file, and update some indication of the simulation number (e.g., `trialNumber`).

 Obviously, opening the `.slim` file and changing these variables manually is not ideal.
-Instead, you can define the variables on the command line when you run the script.
-To do this, we'll use the command line version of SLiM, which should be automatically installed when you install the SLiM graphical user interface (GUI); if you have any challenges with that, try working through installation as outlined on the website and in the SLiM [manual](https://messerlab.org/slim/).
+Instead, you can define the variables on the **command line** when you run the script.
+To do this, we'll use the command line version of SLiM, which should be automatically installed when you install the SLiM graphical user interface (GUI); installation is outlined on the website and in the SLiM [manual](https://messerlab.org/slim/).

 Let's start by creating a SLiM script with a neutral simulation, called `scratch.slim`: